 Anthony Joshua vs Wladimir Klitschko Fight In Play After Fury Withdrawal

-An Anthony Joshua vs Wladimir Klitschko showdown for the IBF heavyweight title has come out of left field and could potentially happen before the year is out.
+An Anthony Joshua vs Wladimir Klitschko showdown for the IBF heavyweight title has come out of left field and could potentially happen.

 Did someone say Anthony Joshua vs Wladimir Klitschko?
 Yep – it’s come completely out of the blue, but what a fight if it comes off.

 Last night it was reported that lineal heavyweight champion of the world Tyson Fury had withdrawn from his upcoming rematch in Manchester with Klitschko due to being medically unfit to box.

 Speculation has swirled online that unfortunately Fury could be very unwell mentally and suffering quite a bit at the moment in this regard.

 If this is the case we wish him a speed recovery from whatever illness he is going through at the moment.

 Following the news this morning, Anthony Joshua’s promoter Eddie Hearn spoke on Twitter to say he had already contacted team Klitschko enquiring about making the fight with his charge over night: